 You may know Eileen from the 5 Friendship Skills Every Child Needs masterclass or from her book, Growing Friendships: A Kids’ Guide to Making and Keeping Friends.

 Those who aren’t familiar with Eileen’s work are in for an educational treat–this book is all about social awareness and the neverending complexities, challenges, and nuances that come with kids’ relationships.

 As children grow more independent from their parents, the more they need a strong, dependable social network.
 This book helps them navigate social challenges–and corresponding emotions–to find and nurture the relationships that count.

 After the popularity of her first book, UnSelfie, Michele is back to discuss why some kids are more successful than others.

 Kids today are bigger and better achievers than ever before.
 But–not coincidentally– they aren’t any happier.

-Those that do “thrive,” however, have a few essential character traits in common.
+Those that do “thrive,” however, share a few essential character traits.
 And thankfully, these traits can be taught!

 Thrivers, now available in paperback, dives into each of these attributes and helps parents and educators understand what kids really need to persevere.